Last updated on November 27th, 2022

 Before leaving town, walk over to undoubtedly the nicest building in Aitutaki – the Catholic Church.
 Built in 1828, it is the oldest church in the Cook Islands and I highly recommend attending Sunday service – an authentic local experience you’ll never forget, believer or not.

 Now it’s time to get off the grid and explore the island’s southern and eastern coasts.
 Somewhere amidst the dense coconut grove, there are two ancient Polynesian temples known as marae.
 Marae Tikanga Rangi and Marae Te Poaki o Rae are tricky to find and might simply look like piles of volcanic rock, but they hold important spiritual meaning to islanders even after over a century of Christianity.

 Continue along the dirt road, weaving your way to avoid fallen coconuts, until hitting the main road once again on the eastern side of the island.
 The beaches here might not be good for swimming, but you’ll likely have them all to yourself.

 Return the bike if you rented just for the day or continue to O’otu Beach to relax on the prettiest beach on the main island.
 For dinner and drinks, head to the nearby Boat Shed Bar & Grill.
 I especially loved the ikamata – a traditional local dish of raw tuna marinated in coconut milk.
 It’s so yummy and you must try it.

-Unlike the first day, today will be a relaxing day in Aitutaki.
 After breakfast, head back to O’otu Beach and find a spot on the soft white sand to chill for a few hours.
 The beach may not be great for swimming or snorkeling, but the water is so clear and the palm trees swaying in the wind provide the perfect ambiance.